railsgirls/guides.railsgirls.com/_pages/tools.md

       <li>
         Open Spotlight:
         <ul>
-          <li>Click the Magnifing glass icon in the menu bar at the uppermost top right of your screen, or;</li>
+          <li>Click the Magnifying glass icon in the menu bar at the uppermost top right of your screen, or;</li>
           <li>Press <kbd>command + space bar</kbd> (The command key can be recognized by the <kbd>⌘</kbd> symbol).</li>
         </ul>
       </li>